We enjoyed staying at The Hog’s Head Inn in Alnwick, Northumberland.

 For the size of The Hog’s Head Inn, the car park is enormous, and there are plenty of accessible parking spaces close to the entrance.
 When I say close, as seen in the pictures, I mean relative to the walkway leading to the door.

 The walkway comprises paving slabs with gaps between them, but they’re not bumpy.

 If you are a part-time wheelchair user, I recommend using your chair because the walkway is still a walk, although not long.

 Then you have to add the distance to your room; using your chair makes sense.

 Access to reception is via a pair of large doors and a single entry.
 The doors aren’t automatic, and I managed them, but if you travel alone, they could be tricky.

 There is an intercom next to the door to call for assistance should you need to.

 Reception is at the end of the bar and is relatively high.
-There is, however, a break in the bar, so it’s easy for members of staff to come around the counter to help you.
-I foolishly didn’t take a photo of the gap?
+There is, however, a break in the bar, so it’s easy for staff members to come around the counter to help you.
+I foolishly didn’t take a photo of the gap.

 Our accessible room was on the ground floor.
 There is a lift to the upper floor, but I don’t think you’ll need it as I’m sure the accessible rooms are on the ground floor.

 The corridors are carpeted and wide.
 The rooms are a reasonably short distance from reception, but remember what I said about using your wheelchair if the distance is a problem for you.